X-culture24/health_hub/README.md

 5. Set up the database:

-   - Ensure you have a database configured ( PostgreSQL, MySQL).
+   - Ensure you have a database configured ( PostgreSQL)
-   - Update the `config.py` file in the backend directory with your database credentials.

 6. Run database migrations (if applicable):